sqldan/advent-of-code-2020/README.md

 # advent-of-code-2020
-My attempt to solve the 2020 puzzles
+My attempt to solve the 2020 puzzles in Python.